 Different amps are like different guitars and some go good together while others may be inferior.
 Consider your amps to be like support kits to the music you will be playing.
 In my case, I wanted to play the Blues and went for the tube, since all of my Blues Guitarists have mentioned the love for the valve amps at one point or another.
 To be fully honest, I fear that if I was to be blindfolded and tested between a solid-state and a tube, I wouldn’t be able to tell the difference.
-However I have found to feel the sound better with my tube over solid states.
-It just feels warmer, nicer, richer and more grand.
-However the first and main thing is your financial comfort and thorough reviews:

 It is true that a real guitar virtuoso can play on a shovel and sound amazing (Seasick Steve is just one example), there are still unique features to each axe as well as each amplifier.
 Fenders are preferred for us Blues guys, Marshall through Gibson are better for Slash lovers, Peavey or Ibanez is great for metal and so on.
 Figure out what music you are going to play and then research which brands are targeting guitarists in that area.
 In his Rig Rundown, Billy Gibbons said that you can’t go wrong with Fender amps, Marshall amps or any big names.
 I actually tend to believe that statement since most of the guys I listen to are playing through Fenders.
 This brings us to the next point…

 And by “they” I mean the people being the reason why you have picked up your guitar.
 As with choosing your first

 However this time the concept is